CRIMAC-WP4-Machine-learning/CRIMAC-FM-testdatapaper/README.md

 ### Data splitting
 Code to split data (if necessary).

-### Convert raw data to pulse compressed data
+### raw2.pc.py - Convert raw data to pulse compressed data
-Code to convert raw data to pulse compressed data in netcdf format.
+Script to convert raw data to pulse compressed data in netcdf format.

+The script reads the raw data for each test data at `ACOUSTIC/EK80/EK80_RAWDATA`, run the KoronaModule and convert to pulsecompressed data.
+The output is saved to `ACOUSTIC/GRIDDED` as net cdf files.
+A figure is generated from the netcdf file and placed in the same folder.

 TODO: Agree on data format.
-We propose to use the variable names from Andersen et al. Change Korona to write thi out.
+We propose to use the variable names from Andersen et al. Change Korona to write this out.

-### Tracking using Korona
+### raw2tracks.py - Tracking using Korona

-Code to track using Korona and store the results in a netcdf file.
+The script reads the raw data for each test data set at `ACOUSTIC/EK80/EK80_RAWDATA`, the output is stored under `ACOUSTIC/LSSS/KORONA`.

 ### LSSS Manual tracking